alex-mashin/FormatterII/README.md

 *Version 0.2*

-*FormatterII* is a Lua table formatting tool.
+*FormatterII* is a Lua table formatting tool, in other words, a [template engine](https://en.wikipedia.org/wiki/Template_processor).

 ## Requirements
 - Lua 5.1, 5.2 or LuaJIT; slightly limited support (no pcre-flavoured regular expressions; but pcre2 is enabled) for Lua 5.3 and 5.4,